 Hitting damages children.
-It can hurt them physically and hurt their feelings.
+It can hurt them physically and emotionally.
 All children can be naughty and smacking might make them stop - but it's a very short-term solution.
 Smacking will not teach your child what they should be doing instead, and it can teach them that hitting is the way to sort out problems.